Munib937/Tic-Tac-Teo/README.md

-# Tic-Tac-Teo
+# Tic Tac Teo Game
-This is simple game which is created by javascript and css &amp; html
+This is Simple and Easy to play everyone.